bhavitha092005/task-management/README.md

 ## 📌 Overview

-This is a secure RESTful backend application for managing tasks.
+This project is a secure RESTful backend application for managing tasks.
 It allows users to register, authenticate, and perform CRUD operations on their tasks.

-The application ensures that users can only access and manage their own tasks using JWT-based authentication and strict authorization checks.
+The system ensures that each user can only access and manage their own tasks using JWT-based authentication and strict authorization.

 ---

 ## 🚀 Features

 * User Registration and Login (JWT Authentication)
-* Secure Password Hashing using BCrypt
+* Password hashing using BCrypt
+* Secure JWT-based authentication
+* User Profile endpoint
-* Task CRUD Operations (Create, Read, Update, Delete)
+* Task CRUD operations (Create, Read, Update, Delete)
-* User-specific task isolation (Authorization)
+* User-level task isolation (authorization)
-* Integration with PostgreSQL (Users) and MongoDB (Tasks)
+* Integration with PostgreSQL and MongoDB
-* Global Exception Handling with clean error responses
+* Global exception handling with proper HTTP status codes
+* Server-side validation using annotations

 ---